Decriminalizing Communities Organizer

 - Ability to imagine new possibilities while following through on existing commitments;

-- Knowledge in basic computer usage including internet research, Google Suite, and Microsoft Office;
+- Proficiency and confidence in basic computer usage including internet research, Google Suite, Microsoft Office, Zoom and CRM tools (we use EveryAction);

-Send a cover letter and resume to Dave Snyder at [email protected].
-We will accept submissions until August 7th.
+Send a cover letter and resume to [email protected].
+We will accept submissions until Sept.
+22, 2023.